Mick-AE86/Mick-AE86.github.io/GameCritique.md

 #
 What's a rhythm game without music?
 Probably not a rhythm game.
 The game must be able to play the music at the appropiate time or at the user's request.
 The timing calibration is vital for a rhythm game.
 The consumer expects for the input to register along with the notes of the music.
 The game solves this by providing the player with the option to test their own calibration for their television.
 As mentioned before, by the game being able to register the strikes accordingly, the television calibration will be successful.
+# Conclusion
+The forementioned features of the Taiko no Tatsujin game are important to test in order for the game to be functional and enjoyable for the consumer.
+Offering the player many options to play and ensuring convenience for their customers.
+Based on these features of the game, the developers may have had the consumer in mind and thouroughly tested to create a drum 'n' fun experience.